Padmanabhaswamy Temple: Litigations

-The report states, "The large amount of gold and silver, the discovery of which was a shock to the Amicus Curiae, is a singular instance of mismanagement.
-The presence of a gold plating machine is also yet another unexplained circumstance.
-This discovery raises a doubt of the organized extraction by persons belonging to the highest echelons.
-There appears to be resistance on the part of the entire State apparatus in effectively addressing the said issues.
-The lack of adequate investigation by the police is a telling sign that although Thiruvananthapuram is a city in the State of Kerala, parallelism based on monarchic rule appears to predominate the social psyche."
-The Supreme court bench comprising justice R. M. Lodha and justice A. K. Patnaik ordered a change in administration by forming a 5-member committee and appointing Vinod Rai as auditor.
-The committee will include Thiruvananthapuram District judge K. P. Indira, Thantri and Nambi of the temple and two members to be decided in consultation with the Government of Kerala.
+The report stated: "The large amount of gold and silver, the discovery of which was a shock to the Amicus Curiae, is a singular instance of mismanagement.
+The alleged presence of a gold plating machine is also yet another unexplained occurrence.
+This discovery raises suspicion of organized extraction by people belonging to the highest echelons.
+There appeared to be resistance on the part of the entire State apparatus in effectively addressing the said issues.
+The lack of adequate investigation by the police is a telling sign that parallelism based on monarchic rule appears to predominate the social psyche though Thiruvananthapuram is a city in the State of Kerala."
+The Supreme court bench, comprising Justice R. M. Lodha and Justice A. K. Patnaik, ordered a change in administration by forming a 5-member committee and appointing Vinod Rai as the Auditor.
+The committee included Thiruvananthapuram District judge K. P. Indira, the Thantri and the Nambi of the temple, and two members to be decided in consultation with the Government of Kerala.
 Additionally, IAS officer and former administrator of the temple, K. N. Satish was appointed as executive officer.
 The Government of Kerala agreed to comply with the Supreme court order.
-Moolam Thirunal Rama Varma remains the trustee of the temple and still does the ritual duties as the titular Maharaja of Travancore, but has no responsibility regarding the temple management after the interim ruling by the Supreme Court The report also found the existence of two more vaults that were never even made mention of or hitherto spoken about.
+Moolam Thirunal Rama Varma remained the trustee of the temple, and still did the ritual duties as the titular Maharaja of Travancore, but had no responsibility regarding the temple management after the interim ruling by the Supreme Court.
+The report also found the existence of two more vaults that were never even made mention of or hitherto spoken about.
 The report named them Vault 'G' and Vault 'H'.
-Like Vault 'B' and all its antechambers, both these vaults and their antechambers were yet to be opened as of May 2014.
-The report also mentions that Mr. Subramanian found several large trunks filled with artefacts made of precious metals and precious stones outside of the eight vaults and their antechambers.
+Like Vault 'B', and all its antechambers, both these vaults and their antechambers stay unopened.

+The report also mentions that Gopal Subramanian found several large trunks filled with artefacts made of gold and precious stones outside of the eight vaults and their antechambers.